 Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

-• Breaches of Lloyds conveyancing panel Terms and Conditions
+• Breaches of Lloyds conveyancing panel requirements

 • Lloyds may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.